Anthony Shadid: Personal life and death

 Shadid married Nada Bakri, also a reporter for The New York Times; they had a son, Malik.
 Shadid had a daughter, Laila, from his first marriage.

 Michael Shadid was his great uncle.

 Shadid died at age 43 on February 16, 2012, from a "fatal asthma attack" while attempting to leave Syria.
 Shadid's smoking and extreme allergy to horses are believed to be the major contributing factors in causing his fatal asthma attack.
+"He was walking behind some horses," said his father.
+"He's more allergic to those than anything else—and he had an asthma attack."
 His body was carried to Turkey by Tyler Hicks, a photographer for The New York Times.

 Shadid's cousin, Dr. Edward Shadid of Oklahoma City, challenged the Times version of the death, and instead blamed the publication for forcing him into Syria.